 After the bus arrived, I just walked from Shinjuku station to the hotel, which was easy.
 There is a shuttle available, but I didn’t know where the pickup point was upon my arrival.

-Once at the tower where the hotel is located, I actually went to the wrong door, so it took me a little while to find the hotel entrance.
+Once at the tower where the hotel is, I actually went to the wrong door, so it took me a little while to find the hotel entrance.
 Despite the typical bustle of Tokyo, the Park Hyatt is a little bit isolated, 10 or so minutes from a subway station, near some municipal government buildings, and across the street from a park.
-Even inside the building, finding the hotel, with the main lobby 40 some floors up can be a challenge for first time visitors.
+Even inside the building, finding the hotel, with the main lobby 40 some floors up is a challenge for first time visitors.
 Once I was in the correct lobby (I entered from below, via the delicatessen), I was warmly greeted, and showed to correct elevator bank which took me to the main hotel lobby so I could check in.
 It was early afternoon, but checking in at this time was no issue.

 The Peak Lounge in the hotel lobby, with excellent views beyond.